nice-digital/next-web/web/README.md

 ### Syncing Types, Components, and Stories between Storyblok spaces

 Use extreme caution when syncing between spaces as you can overwrite live content if you get the sync direction or space ids wrong.
+The same advice for logging in and out of the storyblok CLI applies ([see updating types](#updating-types)).

 1. **Add Space IDs to environment variables:**
    - Open your `.env.local` file.